kaiowz/Cinema-API-NodeJS/readme.md

 #### Responses
 ##### Json text with Error and Result fields.
 The result field can have other two arrays as Active and Inactive, that reflects in "In theaters" and "Coming soon" movies.
 ```
+{
+  "error": [],
+  "result": [
+    {
+      "active": [
+        {
+          "genre": [
+            "Action",
+            "Fantasy"
+          ],
+          "_id": "60230bda1c210242ec07f40b",
+          "title": "Monster Hunter",
+          "poster_url": "image url",
+          "director": "Paul W.S.
+Anderson",
+          "duration": 104,
+          "synopsis": "Parallel to our world, there is another: a world of powerful and dangerous monsters that control their territories with deadly ferocity.
+When Lieutenant Artemis (Milla Jovovich) and her elite squadron are transported through a portal that connects the two worlds, they will be faced with the most shocking experience of their lives.
+In her desperate attempt to return home, the brave lieutenant encounters a mysterious hunter (Tony Jaa), whose unique skills have enabled him to survive in this hostile land.
+Facing the monsters' tireless and terrifying attacks, the two warriors unite to fight against them and find a way to return home.
+Baseado no fenômeno global dos video-games, MONSTER HUNTER.",
+          "state": 1,
+          "trailer_url": "trailer url",
+          "release_date": "2021/02/18",
+          "distribuitor": "Sony",
+          "restriction_age": 14,
+          "__v": 0
+        }
+      ]
+    },
+    {
+      "inactive": [
+        {
+          "genre": [
+            "Action",
+            "Adventure",
+            "Fantasy"
+          ],
+          "_id": "602304341c210242ec07f407",
+          "title": "Wonder Woman 1984",
+          "poster_url": "image url",
+          "director": "Patty Jenkis",
+          "duration": 151,
+          "synopsis": "Wonder Woman 1984 accompanies Diana in 1984, during the Cold War, coming into conflict with two great enemies - media entrepreneur Maxwell Lord and enemy friend Barbara Minerva, while reuniting with her love interest Steve Trevor.",
+          "state": 0,
+          "trailer_url": "trailer url",
+          "release_date": "2020/12/16",
+          "distribuitor": "Warner Bros",
+          "restriction_age": 12,
+          "__v": 0
+        }
+      ]
+    }
+  ]
+}
 ```

 #### GET /api/movie